Download as a PDF Document

-We’ll start with the Mallard-Fox Creek Wildlife Management Area and work our way west, including Wilson Dam and Key Cave NWR, searching for waterbirds, sparrows and other winter residents or early migrants.
+We’ll start with the Mallard-Fox Creek Wildlife Management Area and work our way west, including Wilson Dam and possibly Key Cave NWR, searching for waterbirds, sparrows and other winter residents or early migrants.
 Mid- to late-February is a transition period for waterfowl and other birds and weather will play a key role in what we see.
-We’ll meet at the west parking lot (next to the street) of the Holiday Inn (see trip 1) in Decatur, near the river bridge (34.611417 -86.978617). – Dwight Cooley, Leader (256-353-7243)
+We’ll meet at the west parking lot (next to the street) of the Garden Plaza (formerly Holiday Inn) in Decatur, near the river bridge (34.611417 -86.978617). – Dwight Cooley, Leader (256-353-7243)

 This is a different sort of trip for us which targets 3 bird species that are hard to find in our area.
-We should encounter and hope to get good looks at: Red Crossbill, which is found year-round in this area but hardly anywhere else in AL; Redcockaded Woodpecker, an endangered species which requires open pine habitat for breeding; and Bachman’s Sparrow, a secretive and uncommon species more often found in the southern half of the state.
+We hope to encounter and get good looks at: Red Crossbill, which is found year-round in this area but hardly anywhere else in AL; Red-cockaded Woodpecker, an endangered species which requires open pine habitat for breeding; and Bachman’s Sparrow, a secretive and uncommon species more often found in the southern half of the state.
 Additionally, this is the only place we visit where you might see all 3 nuthatch and 8 woodpecker species found in Alabama.
+We have also tentatively scheduled a visit to Cheaha State Park after visiting Talladega, which is located nearby.
+Cheaha Mountain is the highest point in Alabama; this will be our first trip there.
 To get to the meeting place, take Hwy 431 through Anniston to Oxford, then take I-20 E. We’ll meet at the Hardee’s located near the Heflin exit off I-20.
-Please note that the Hardee’s meeting place is a 2-2 ½ -hour drive from Huntsville.
-This trip should be over by late morning; we'll eat barbeque afterwards, for those so inclined (33.624164 -85.594669). –TBA, Leader
+Please note that the Hardee’s meeting place is a 2-2 ½ -hour drive from Huntsville (33.624164 -85.594669). – Ken Ward, Leader (256-837-5646)

 Join us at migration peak as we bird one of the best spots in the state for spring migration.
-The Park can be filled with birds this time of year, including 15-20 species of beautiful, breeding plumage warblers, all thrush species we can see in this area, orioles, grosbeaks, both species of tanagers, 4-5 species of vireos, etc. The birds are often relatively easy to see too; several hotspots near our meeting area are easy to find, including the overlooks, camp store, Japanese garden, planetarium, cyclists and hikers parking lots, etc., not to mention numerous accessible trails.
-We’ll meet at the Camp Store; park in the gravel if possible (see trip #2).
-PLEASE NOTE THAT THE BIRDING IS SOMETIMES BETTER EARLIER; FEEL FREE TO COME UP BETWEEN 6 AND 6:30 IF YOU LIKE, AS SOME OF US WILL PROBABLY ALREADY BE AT THE OVERLOOK (34.745325 -86.511672). – Harry Dean, Leader (256-461-0626).
+The Park can be filled with birds this time of year, including 15-20 species of beautiful warblers in breeding plumage, all thrush species we can see in this area, orioles, grosbeaks, both species of tanagers, 4-5 species of vireos, etc. The birds are often relatively easy to see too; several hotspots near our meeting area are easy to find, including the overlooks, camp store, Japanese garden, planetarium, cyclists and hikers parking lots, etc., not to mention numerous accessible trails.
+We’ll meet at the Camp Store (see trip #2); park in the gravel if possible.
+PLEASE NOTE THAT THE BIRDING IS SOMETIMES BETTER EARLIER; FEEL FREE TO COME UP BETWEEN 6 AND 6:30 IF YOU LIKE, AS SOME OF US WILL PROBABLY ALREADY BE AT THE OVERLOOK (34.745325 -86.511672). – Harry Dean, Leader (256-461-0626)

-The format for this count is similar to Christmas Counts – identify and count all birds seen or heard from dawn to late afternoon/dusk; different groups bird different parts of the refuge and nearby areas.
+The format for this count is similar to Christmas Counts’ – identify and count all birds seen or heard from dawn to late afternoon/dusk; different groups bird different parts of the refuge and nearby areas.
 Birders of all skill levels are welcome and needed.
 We’ll regroup at the Wheeler NWR Visitor Center around 6:00 pm for compilation.
-If you are interested in joining a party, contact Refuge Manager Dwight Cooley (34.547406 -86.951136). – Dwight Cooley, Leader (256-353-7243)
+Since we won’t have a single gathering spot for folks to meet and join a group, new participants should contact the Refuge Manager, Dwight Cooley (34.547406 -86.951136). – Dwight Cooley, Leader (256-353-7243)